-The Resonance Mirror
+The Resonance Map:

 If you’ve never quite had words for how your mind moves, this might help.